 The murder weapon was a war surplus .30 M1 carbine designed for the US military by the Winchester Repeating Arms Co.
 At the end of the war in Europe in 1945 there were millions of discarded small arms and stocks of ammunition left by all sides.
 The French Resistance had been supplied with M1’s and even the Germans favoured captured examples.
 Procuring weapons post war was not difficult despite any official restrictions.

 The M1 carbine was a very efficient semi-automatic weapon, it accommodated a 15 or 30 round magazine.
 The requirement of war materials overwhelmed peacetime production facilities and additional organisations and engineering facilities were contracted by governments to tool up to produce everything imaginable, including small arms.
+This was Industrial Conversion on a big scale.
 A total of 6.1 million Winchester designed M1’s were manufactured by ten primary contractors.
 One of these was the Rock-Ola Manufacturing Company who made coin operated entertainment machines, jukeboxes and parking machines.
 They produced 228,500 M1 examples.
 Reference is often made to the Drummond murder weapon being a Rock-Ola M1 carbine.
 The RMC reference is completely irrelevant and stemmed from the fact that contractors would affix their stamp to their manufactured contributions and the murder weapon had this in place.
-Ironically because Rock-Ola produced the least amount of M1’s they now secure the highest prices amongst collectors.
+Rock-Ola produced the least amount of M1’s so they now secure the highest prices amongst collectors.

+Industrial conversion is associated with wartime.
 The infamous Willys Jeep impressed the US military but Willys didn’t have the facilities to produce the vast numbers required.
 The majority were produced under licence by the Ford Motor Company.
-Oliver Winchester, an astute businessman who founded the world-famous arms company was originally a clothing manufacturer.
-Michael Ryan had used an M1 carbine during the Hungerford massacre in August 1987.
+In wartime Britain assault gliders predominately of wood construction were being produced by furniture manufacturers.